Skip to main content

 Your first release will be Release 0.1.0-alpha.1, meaning that the first release published to your package manager will have an alpha tag.

 Stainless will increment the version used in each subsequent release PR based on the prior one.
-We use the semantic information of the commits in the release to find the next available version:
+We use the semantic information of the commits in the release to find the next available version.
+We highly recommend using Conventional Commits to ensure versioning is correct and automatic:

 • Breaking changes increment the major version number (if and only if the version is already at least 1.0.0)